jeremiahjstanley/Weathrly/README.md

+# Weathrly
+Is a weather app that interacts with the web-api.
+The API provides weather data for all the cities in the united states.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>